Call handler/emergency medical dispatcher

 Call handlers deal with emergency calls from the public and medical dispatchers make sure that the right help gets there as soon as possible.

-111 call handlers handle calls from members of the public regarding non-emergency health problems.
-They will typically use specialist computer software to provide the caller with an appropriate response to their healthcare needs within a timeframe, and so could be dispatching an emergency vehicle or booking a GP appointment.
+NHS 111 call handlers handle calls from members of the public about non-emergency health problems.
+They will typically use specialist computer software to provide the caller with an appropriate response to their healthcare needs within a timeframe.

 Who will I work with?

-Call handlers may speak to the patients themselves.
+Call handlers and emergency medical dispatchers may speak to the patients themselves.
 They may also deal with GPs, health centre staff (medical and non-medical), other healthcare professionals and other emergency services.

 Training and development